JellyRollJunior/kurimanju-heavy-industries-store/README.md

 </p>

 ### todos:
-- Homepage animations
+- Re style Homepage (with animations)
-- inputs max value
 - test
-- add to cart notification
 - perhaps extract cart login into js file for more complete testing? because testing react state is not convenient
 - footer
+- change layout swap breakpoints (break earlier on mobile to table)

 ### Features